aghstrategies/com.aghstrategies.tsys/README.md

 There are no special installation requirements.
 The extension will show up in the extensions browser for automated installation.
 Otherwise, download and install as you would for any other CiviCRM extension.

+## Contribute Transact API
+This processor works with the Contribution Transact API but one needs to pass the Currency as USD.